CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/managing-security-groups.md

 # Managing Security Groups

-By default each project has a **default** security group that can be assignet to each VM.
-In this guide we show how to enable ssh connection via the security group.
+By default, each project has a **default** security group that can be assigned to each VM.
+In this guide, we will show you how to enable SSH connection via the security group.

 __1.__ Go to **Project &gt;  Network &gt; Security Groups**.
 Click on **Manage Rules**, for the **default** security group.